LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 ________________________________________________________________________

-To load this tool and for sample queries, please see the `SCRIPT.txt` file.

 This is a prototype tool to help port a plain Prolog application to Logtalk.
 The tool takes a directory of Prolog files or a list of Prolog files, loads and wraps the code in each file using an object wrapper, and advises on missing